Shoulder Injuries in the Throwing Athlete

 Shoulder injuries in baseball players are usually associated with pitching.
 While this overhand throwing activity can produce great speed and distance for the ball, when performed repeatedly, it can place a lot of stress on the shoulder.

 The shoulder is a shallow ball and socket joint, formed by the bone of the upper arm (humerus), which articulates with the shoulder blade in a cavity called the glenoid fossa.
 The joint relies a great deal on surrounding soft-tissue structures such as tendons, ligaments and muscles (rotator cuff muscles) to maintain smooth motion and stability.
 The glenoid cavity is surrounded by a raised ridge of cartilage called the labrum that deepens the cavity and a ligamentous structure called the shoulder capsule centers the humerus in the cavity.
 The biceps muscle, certain back muscles as well as a group of muscles called the rotator cuff all work together to stabilize the shoulder.

 While pitching, the arm is thrown outward and backward to generate speed.
 This action forces the head of the humerus forward, stressing the surrounding ligaments and tendons.
 These stresses can lead to injuries, causing pain and inflammation.
 Common injuries include:

 - Tendonitis (inflammation of the tendons) and tears of the rotator cuff

 - Tendonitis and tears of the biceps tendon

 - Impingement of the rotator cuff tendons between the humeral head and glenoid

 - Partial dislocation of the joint (instability)

-Most shoulder injuries involve soft tissue structures which can be treated by a period of rest, ice application, medication and physical therapy to stretch and strengthen the muscles and ligaments, improving and maintaining range of motion.
+Most shoulder injuries involve soft tissue structures which can be treated by a period of rest, ice application, medication and physical therapy.
+The aim is to stretch and strengthen the muscles and ligaments and improve and maintain range of motion.
 A change in throwing technique may be suggested to reduce stress on the injured shoulder.